-A pair of buttons optimized against physics for microcontrollers.Designed by ptudor, Ships from United States of America
+A pair of buttons optimized against physics for microcontrollers.Designed by ptudor in United States of America

 Simple Proper Switches So, physics can be a problem with fast electronics.
 When you flip a light switch, your eyes see it go from dark to light.
 But the metal contacts are more like a rubber ball, ...Read More…